dodoweg/miniECS/README.md

 let shape = { shape: "box" }; // default value for shape components is "box"
 ```

 You can assign these component objects to entities using the `assign()` method:

 ```javascript
 world.createEntity().assign(position, { velocity }, { shape: "circle" });
 ```

 In this example, we create an entity and assign multiple components to it, including `position`, `velocity`, and `shape`.
-The components are defined as objects, and you can customize their properties as needed.
+The components are defined as nested objects, and you can customize their properties as needed.

 Using miniECS.js, you have the flexibility to define components either as functions or as objects, allowing you to structure your entity-component system according to your needs.

 ### Assigning Components to Entities

-To assign components to an existing entity, you can use the `assign(...components)` method of the entity.
-This method allows you to associate various (infinity) components with the entity by passing them as nested objects.
+To assign components to an existing entity, you can use the `assign(...components)` method of the `Entity` class.
+This method allows you to associate various components with the entity by passing them as nested objects.

 Here's an example that demonstrates the usage of the `assign()` method:

 ```javascript
 // World initialization